Examples of Text and Tasks

 13.1.
 Examples of Text and Tasks#

-For each of the types of tasks just introduced, we provide a motivating example.
+For each type of task just introduced, we provide a motivating example.
 These examples are based on real tasks that we have carried out, but to focus on the concept, we’ve reduced the data to snippets.

 Let’s say we want to study connections between population demographics and election results.
-To do this, we’ve taken election data from Wikipedia and population data from the US Census.
-The granularity of the data are the county level, and we need to use the county names to join the tables.
-Unfortunately, the county names in these two tables don’t always match.
+To do this, we’ve taken election data from Wikipedia and population data from the US Census Bureau.
+The granularity of the data is the county level, and we need to use the county names to join the tables.
+Unfortunately, the county names in these two tables don’t always match:

 We can’t join the tables until we clean the strings to have a common format for county names.
 We need to change the case of characters, use common spellings and abbreviations, and address punctuation.

 Text data sometimes has a lot of structure, especially when it was generated by a computer.
-As an example, we’ve displayed a web server’s log entry below.
-Notice how the entry has multiple pieces of data, but the pieces don’t have a consistent delimiter—for instance, the date appears in square brackets, but other parts of the data appear in quotes and parentheses.
+As an example, the following is a web server’s log entry.
+Notice how the entry has multiple pieces of data, but the pieces don’t have a consistent delimiter—for instance, the date appears in square brackets, but other parts of the data appear in quotes and parentheses:

 Even though the file format doesn’t align with one of the simple formats we saw in Chapter 8, we can use text processing techniques to extract pieces of text to create features.